tom-nook/toulbox/posts/what-is-devops.md

 ### DevOps Example - CD

+Again like with the az CLI tool, all of the deployment is done for you, but the difference is now any merge to the Main branch will trigger a deployment, regardless of *who* does it.

+However, it is handy to be aware of the following pages for debugging and ensuring that it is functional.

 #### 1.)
 View Pipelines

+To see all of the pipelines in your organization.

 ![azure-devops-see-pipelines](../../img/azure-devops-see-pipelines.png)

 #### 2.)
-View Build
+View Status

+To view the status of a build and deployment.
+Vital, use here is for the logs whenever either one of the two fails.

 ![azure-devops-pipeline-see-build](../../img/azure-devops-pipeline-see-build.png)

 #### 3.)
 Build is successful

+What we want our pipeline to look like, if it is green, then it means that none of the new code has broken anything at the code level (syntax/compilation).
+But unless there is QA integrated into the pipeline or tests, it will not tell us if the code's behavior is broke from the proposed new changes.

 ![azure-devops-pipeline-successful-build](../../img/azure-devops-pipeline-successful-build.png)

-### DevOps Example - Operations
+### DevOps Example - Agile / SCRUM Operations

-#### SCRUM / AGILE
+The code is automatically flowing from local Developers' computers to the computers in the cloud.
+Productivity is through the roof.
+But there are too many work items to be kept track of, and some are dependent on other things.
+Deadlines start to fail since hotfixes are happening more and more.

-SCRUM is a way of organizing work derived from the Agile method and part of the DevOps mindset.
+Since you've been responsible for increasing productivity, management asks if you can sort out the problem of keeping up with work and deadlines.
+You go back to the internet and research ways to be more efficient and learn about SCRUM / Agile.
+You realize that SCRUM is a way of organizing work derived from the Agile method and is part of the DevOps mindset.
-Azure DevOps also includes it as a way of organizing work.
-The main ideas behind SCRUM are the Fibonacci way of sizing work, sprints, and velocity.

-###### Fibonacci Numbers to Size work
+#### SCRUM Powered by Fibonacci Numbers

-The Fibonacci number sequence is generated by summing the last numbers of the series.
+The Fibonacci number sequence is the way of generating a series of numbers by following a pattern.
+The pattern is to sum the current number with the previous to develop the next.

 Example:
-1
-2
-3
-5
-8
-13
-21
+0, 1, 1, 2, 3, 5, 8, 13, 21 and so on.

 The idea is to measure work using the above numbers rather than to think about the time in hours.
 The reasoning behind it is that humans are imperfect at estimating how long something will take but aren't so bad at measuring how big a task is.
 Typically the measurement units are mapped to some physical equivalent--t-shirt sizes being popular.

+**Effort Chart**
-1 - xs
+1 - XS
-2 - sm
+2 - SM
-3 - med
+3 - MED
-5 - lg
+5 - LG
-8 - xl
+8 - XL
-13 - xxl
+13 - XXL
-21 - xxl
+21 - XXL

 But it can be anything.

-1 - chihuahua
+1 - Chihuahua
 2 - Dachund
 3 - Shnauzer
 5 - Labrador
 8 - Pitbull
 13 - Rottweiler
-21 - Great dane
+21 - Great Dane

+Thankfully, Azure DevOps has built-in features to make the process scalable for a team, so we'll use it to demonstrate.

 #### 1.)
-Create a backlog
+Create a backlog (a to-do list)

+A backlog is a collection of all the work items assigned to your team from the people who want you to build them something.

+So,  create one.

 ![azure-devops-create-backlog](../../img/azure-devops-create-backlog.png)

 #### 2.)
-Create an Epic
+Create  Epic(s) - Big Work Item(s)

+An Epic is a big task of size 13 or 21.
+One of the work items assigned to the team is to build an online store, which is a big ask.
+So it becomes an Epic.

 ![azure-devops-create-epic](../../img/azure-devops-create-epic.png)

 #### 3.)
-Create child tasks
+Create child tasks - Break Down the Big Work Item(s)

+Child tasks are subtasks associated with the Epic.
+And can vary in measurement but typically are smaller than 5.
+Some examples of what might make sense for an online store:

+- display items
+	- size: 1
+- display item prices
+	- size: 1
+- create item database and records
+	- size: 3
+- create storage for item pics
+	- size: 1
+- create cart
+	- size: 5

 ![azure-devops-create-child-task](../../img/azure-devops-create-child-task.png)

 #### 4.)
 Backlog to track work

+As work happens, a task board shows who is committed to doing and what has been done.

 ![azure-devops-backlog-move-to-doing](../../img/azure-devops-backlog-move-to-doing.png)
 ![azure-devops-backlog-move-to-done](../../img/azure-devops-backlog-move-to-done.png)

 #### 5.)
-Measure the teams' velocity
+Daily Stand-Up

+Each day the team will meet for no more than 15 mins to discuss what they did yesterday, what they're doing today, and if there are any blockers.
+It is to ensure that the team can help each other out and identify any dependencies on work.

+#### 6.)
+Sprint and Increments to  Measure Velocity

+The sum of all the effort points from the done column over the period it took to do them is the velocity.
+The measurement of time is usually done by having Sprints with increments.
+A sprint is a lengthier period than an increment.
+For example, Sprint 1 is from January to March, and within it has 2-week increments; 6 increments to be exact.

+So, during the start of each increment, the team will go through setting out the 'to-do' list, then committing to doing them, and then moving to Done.
+At the end of each increment, the velocity is measured.

+##### Example:
+The team has 200 pts of effort in the Done column from increment 1, and increment 1 is ten days (business days).
+Therefore, the velocity is

+200 pts / 10 days => 20 pts / day.

+#### 7.)
+Weekly Reflection

+Now, before the next week begins, a discussion happens around what went well and what didn't go well so that the velocity can increase.

 ![azure-devops-check-velocity](../../img/azure-devops-check-velocity.png)

+### Conclusion

+I hope that both the questions of *What is DevOps?* and *What a DevOps Engineer is?*, has become more apparent.
+Please, leave me a comment if any point is unclear.